babulsarker92/netflix_data_analysis_SQL_project_p3/README.md

 ```
 **Purpose/Objective:** Determine the distribution of content types on Netflix.

-### Problem 2.What is the most frequently occurring rating among movies and TV shows?
+### Problem 2.
+What is the most frequently occurring rating among movies and TV shows?

 ```sql
 WITH RatingRanks AS (